runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/lb-properties.md

 ### XTZ to Tokens

-Similarly, when exchanging tokens for XTZ, one-thousandth of the amount is burnt before charging a fee.
+Similarly, when exchanging tokens for XTZ, one-thousandth of the amount is burnt before charging a fee:

 ```
 tokens_received  =  (Amount * 999 / 1000) * 999 * TokenPool